How Long To Press Sublimation Shirts And Many Things Need To Know

 Quality Retention and Durability

 One of the most significant advantages of sublimation printing is the longevity of its prints.
-Unlike screen prints which can crack and fade, sublimation ink becomes part of the substrate, making sure that the prints are resistant to fading and peeling over time.
-This quality retention makes it an perfect pick for items that undergo frequent use and washing.
+Unlike screen prints which can crack and fade, sublimation ink becomes part of the substrate, ensuring that the prints are resistant to fading and peeling over time.
+This quality retention makes it an ideal choice for items that undergo frequent use and washing.

 Environmentally Friendly Process